-A discussion was provided on the HPC technology requirements of LS-DYNA applications, including characterizations of the performance behavior typical of LS-DYNA simulations on distributed memory clusters.
+A review was provided on the HPC resource requirements of various LS-DYNA applications, including characterizations of the performance behavior typical of LS-DYNA simulations on distributed memory clusters.
 Effective implementation of highly parallel LS-DYNA simulations must consider a number of features such as parallel algorithm design, system software performance issues, hardware communication architectures, and I/O design in the application software and file system.

 Development of increased parallel capability will continue on both application software and hardware fronts to enable FEA modeling at increasingly higher resolutions.
-Examples of LS-DYNA simulations demonstrate the possibilities for highly efficient parallel scaling on the clusters in combination with clusters and the Panasas system.
+Examples of LS-DYNA simulations demonstrate the possibilities for highly efficient parallel scaling on HPC clusters in combination with the Panasas parallel file system and storage.

-LSTC and Panasas will continue to develop software and hardware performance improvements, enhanced features and capabilities, and greater parallel scalability to accelerate the overall solution process of LS-DYNA simulations.
-This alliance will continue to improve FEA modeling practices in research and industry on a global basis and provide advancements for a complete range of engineering applications.
+LSTC and Panasas continue to develop software and hardware performance improvements, enhanced features and capabilities, and greater parallel scalability to accelerate the overall solution process and workflow of LS-DYNA simulations.
+This alliance will continue to improve FEA modeling practices in research and industry and provide advancements for a complete range of engineering applications.